ShellTux/dwm/README.md

 # My dwm build

-This is my dwm build made possible by [bakkeby dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch), and [flexipatch-finalizer](https://github.com/bakkeby/flexipatch-finalizer)
+This is my dwm build made possible by [bakkeby dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch) using my own [fork](https://github.com/ShellTux/dwm-flexipatch) on the `personal` branch, and [flexipatch-finalizer](https://github.com/bakkeby/flexipatch-finalizer)

 List of enabled patches, can be found at `patches.def.h`.